OWASP/owasp-mastg/Document/0x05c-Reverse-Engineering-and-Tampering.md

 ##### Open Connections

-Directory `/proc/pid/net` provides networking information, but the information in this file is not process specific.
+The directory `/proc/<PID>/net` provides networking information, but the information in this file is not process specific.
 Instead, it is the same as information as `/proc/net`.
 There are multiple files present in this directory, of which `tcp`, `tcp6` and `udp` can be considered important from our perspective.

 ```
 angler:/proc/7254/net # cat tcp